-Brouwer's Beauty Japanese Pieris features dainty chains of white bell-shaped flowers hanging below the branches in early spring.
-It has attractive dark green evergreen foliage which emerges yellow in spring.
-The glossy narrow leaves are highly ornamental and remain dark green throughout the winter.
+Bert Chandler Japanese Pieris features dainty chains of white bell-shaped flowers hanging below the branches in early spring.
+It has attractive white-variegated green foliage which emerges pink in spring.
+The glossy narrow leaves are highly ornamental and remain green throughout the winter.